2022 Video Challenge for High School Students

 Brainstorm and decide on the story

-The Learn section contains a general overview of the topic and links to PDB resources that will help you to understand the topic.
+The Video Challenge Learn section contains a general overview of the topics with links to further resources.

 Communicating the public health message